insure logo

 How to choose a life insurance policy for dad

-Term life policies last for a set number of years – such as 20 or 30 years – and families often find these policies affordable.
-Rates vary by company, age, health status and other factors, but the cost of term life insurance for a healthy 30-year-old is around $170 a year, according to a 2022 report from LIMRA.
+Term life policies last for a set number of years – such as 20 or 30 years – and are generally affordable.
+Rates vary by company, age, health status and other factors, but the cost of term life insurance for a healthy 30-year-old is around $200 a year, according to LIMRA.

-“Term life insurance ensures you have protection for a temporary period of time and generally comes with a lower monthly financial commitment than other types of life insurance,” New York Life’s Kuhl says.
+“Term life insurance provides protection for a temporary period of time, meaning it generally has a lower monthly financial commitment than other types of life insurance,” says New York Life’s Taylor.

-Permanent life insurance works a bit differently.
+Permanent life insurance works differently.
 The policy is effective as long as you’re alive and your premiums are paid.

-Permanent life insurance — such as whole life, variable universal life and indexed universal life — is more suited for those looking for coverage for longer periods of time and added policy flexibility, Lincoln Financial’s Thompson says.
+Permanent life insurance — such as whole lifeuniversal life and indexed universal life — is more suited for those looking for coverage for longer periods of time and supplemental offerings, such as cash value accumulation.
+Unlike term life, permanent life insurance doesn’t expire after a set period but remains active your entire life.

-In general, Kuhl says, consider whole life if you’re looking for:
+In general, New York Life says, consider whole life if you’re looking for:

 • Permanent lifetime death benefit protection.